nonrice/basedGA/README.md

 - **`thread_c`** - Number of threads to use.
 Defaults to `1`.

 ## Why is it based?
 I did not implement crossing over.
+(No sexual reproduction)